sswatson/sswatson.github.io/blog/2021-03-13/index.md

 You bought 100 lottery tickets, and you want to be able to tell as quickly as possible whether you have a winning ticket.
 So before the announcement event, you put all of your tickets in order.

-Click on the triple question marks below to see the winning ticket number, and then click on your cards to find it.
+Click on the button below to see the winning ticket number, and then click on your cards to find it.
 Try to do it in as few clicks as possible.

 ~~~
 <!--